Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Why Become a CFA Charterholder?

 For those considering a career in the financial services industry, a CFA charter can open many doors.
-It can create enormous career opportunities because of its recognition and regard around the world.
-Having the CFA charter creates opportunities that others without the credential may not have.
+Worldwide recognition of and regard for the CFA charter can provide coveted career opportunities to charterholders.
 And clearly, CFAs earn a very respectable living.

-Attaining the CFA charter can provide one with a higher long-term return on their education investment (ROI).
-Compared to attending business school and earning an MBA, the CFA charter is a bargain.
+Attaining the CFA charter can provide one with a higher long-term return on their education investment.
+Compared with attending business school and earning an MBA, the CFA charter is a bargain.

 The cost of a postgraduate education can total well more than $100,000.
 Studying and sitting for the three CFA exams will cost somewhere in the neighborhood of $10,000.
-And you can offset that by earning money while working in the industry instead of paying tuition.
+And you can offset that by earning money while working toward obtaining the charter.

 Ultimately, the CFA charter gives you options.
 It allows you to determine your own career path in the financial services business in a way that other professional designations cannot.
 With that comes prestige and the satisfaction of accomplishing an achievement that many find unobtainable.